 Once your doctor confirms that you have pancreatitis, you'll be asked not to eat anything for a couple of days.
 This will allow your pancreas to rest from producing digestive enzymes, which can help the inflammation subside.

-During this period of fasting, your doctor may only ask you to drink water and some soup.
+During this period of fasting, your doctor may ask you to drink only water and some soup.
 You may be injected with fluids containing various nutrients to compensate for the lack of food as well.
 After two or three days of fasting, you may be able to resume eating normally again.1

 Once Your Pancreatitis Subsides, Nourish Yourself With Powerful Anti-Inflammatory Foods